 If you’re spending time in the trendier cities of Glasgow or Edinburgh I suggest having some clothes that are appropriate for city exploring.
 A pair of chinos works on both sexes and they’re a classic look that when combined with a sweater works well in Scotland.
 I always pack a pair of these pants in my bag!

 NEWS FLASH!
 It’s wet in Scotland and you can expect a lot of boggy weather so packing a pair of good waterproof boots for hikes is crucial for protecting your feet.
+Good Boots or hiking shoes for Scotland are essential.

 A comfortable pair of sneakers is a great idea for exploring the cities and towns of Scotland.
 Ever since we lived in New York we’ve been big on walking around cities.
 Hitting the sidewalk and letting the city unfurl around you is one of the best ways to get familiar with a new place.